How to get people to like you

 Most people will vomit their stories if asked the right question.

 On the phone, in person, over email when you’re writing it (try it).
 It doesn’t matter.
-Smiling when your communicating is crucial.
+Smiling when you're communicating is crucial.

 Chances are when you meet someone, you wonder if they like you.
 Think about it.
 It makes sense because you think to yourself about whether you like them, they’re doing the same to you.